-To use a printer with your PowerBook, follow the instructions that came with the printer to install required software and connect the printer.
+To use a printer with your PowerBook, follow the instructions that came with the printer to install the required software and connect the printer.
+Note that drivers for most printers are built into Mac OS X, so you may find it unnecessary to install additional software.

 Many printers connect via a USB cable; others are accessed via a network connection, such as Ethernet.
-For more information about your USB ports, see "Universal Serial Bus (USB)" on page 32.
-For more information about a network or wireless connection, see "Ethernet (10/100/1000Base-T)" on page 39 and "AirPort Extreme Wireless Networking and Internet Access" on page 38.
+For more information about your USB ports, see "Universal Serial Bus (USB)" on page 34.
+For more information about a network or wireless connection, see "Ethernet (10/100/1000Base-T)" on page 43 and "AirPort Extreme Wireless Networking and Internet Access" on page 41.

 After connecting and setting up your printer, use the Print & Fax pane of System Preferences to select your printer for use.
 If you're connecting to a printer via a network, you may need to know the network name or address of the printer to select it.
-If you have a USB printer connected to an AirPort Extreme Base Station, you can connect to the printer and print wirelessly.
+If you have a USB printer connected to an AirPort Extreme Base Station or AirPort Express, you can connect to the printer and print wirelessly.